The Simple Sweetener

 Dairy products

-Sweeten ready-to-drink applications such as chocolate milk, preserving clean taste and mouthfeel without affecting texture or shelf life, with minimal glycaemic impact, increased nutrient density.
+Sweeten ready-to-drink applications such as chocolate milk, preserving clean taste and mouthfeel without affecting texture or shelf life, and increase nutrient density, and greatly reduced glycemic impact.

 Real reductions in practice